Michael Boxall: Wellington Phoenix

-On 10 July 2012 it was confirmed by the club that Boxall officially joined the Wellington Phoenix of his native New Zealand on a two-year contract.
+On 10 July 2012, it was confirmed by the club that Boxall officially joined the Wellington Phoenix of his native New Zealand on a two-year contract.
 Instrumental in signing Boxall was Ricki Herbert, coach of both the Phoenix and the New Zealand national team at the time.
-Boxall made his debut for the club on 14 October 2012, in the 1–1 away draw against Melbourne Heart in Round 2.
-After a beginning to his time in Wellington which saw him play backup to Ben Sigmund and Andrew Durante, Boxall was loaned to the Oakleigh Cannons of the Victorian Premier League.
-Following a disappointing first season with the Phoenix, Boxall signed a 1-year contract extension on 15 January 2014.
-Boxall stated the direction that the club was going under new head coach Ernie Merrick was the deciding factor in signing a new deal with the club.
+Boxall debuted for the club on 14 October 2012, in the 1–1 away draw against Melbourne Heart in Round 2.
+After the beginning to his time in Wellington which saw him play backup to Ben Sigmund and Andrew Durante, Boxall was loaned to the Oakleigh Cannons of the Victorian Premier League.
+Following a disappointing first season with the Phoenix, Boxall signed a one-year contract extension on 15 January 2014.
+Boxall stated that the club's direction under new head coach Ernie Merrick was the deciding factor in signing a new deal with the club.
 In the 2013–14 season, Boxall appeared in 20 games for the Phoenix, starting 18.

+SuperSport United

+Boxall joined SuperSport United, a South African team in the Premier Division, in 2015.
+He scored five goals and made 68 appearances for SuperSport in league and cup competition over two seasons, winning the Nedbank Cup in the process.

+Minnesota United FC

+After his stint in the Confederations Cup, Boxall returned to the United States in July 2017 and signed with the MLS expansion team Minnesota United FC.
+In his first four seasons with the club, Boxall made 124 total appearances—leading Minnesota overall—and scored four goals.
+He signed a contract extension in 2021.

+During his first Leagues Cup match on 23 July 2023 against Puebla FC, Boxall earned his first career MLS red card for a foul on Guillermo Martínez.